Attorney: Man fatally shot in Chesapeake community was playing Pokemon Go

 It’s a game that Chen played to keep up with his children and grandchildren.
 The game shows a Pokemon gym in the area where Chen was shot.

+“That he was engaged in playing this game because the River Walk Community Center is a gym in the program,” attorney Greg Sandler said.

-The family’s attorney says they had just celebrated on the eve of The Chinese New Year.
+The family’s attorney says they had just celebrated on the eve of the Chinese New Year.
 Chen told his relatives around 10:30 p.m. that he was going out to catch some Pokemon in the neighborhood.

+“He was sitting there in his van, I understand the headlights were on in the van,” Sandler said.
+“He was parked in that location and he was playing his game.”

+10 On Your Side went to office of the security company that patrols the River Walk neighborhood: Citywide Protection Services.
+A woman inside said she had no comment, but referred us to an attorney.

 The River Walk Community Association released a statement on the shooting Monday morning: